materialsproject/fireworks/docs/index.rst

 * Support for *dynamic* workflows - workflows that modify themselves or create new ones based on what happens during execution.

-* Automatic duplicate handling at the *sub*workflow level - skip duplicated portions between two workflows while still running unique sections
+* Automatic duplicate handling at the sub-workflow level - skip duplicated portions between two workflows while still running unique sections

 * A *built-in*, easy-to-use web service for monitoring workflows